Work injuries can have serious and life-long consequences. Get free advice from our Brisbane based Queensland workers compensation experts.

 What is workers compensation?

-Employment laws in Australia require employers to cover all employees with workers compensation insurance.
+Employment laws in Australia require employers to cover all employees with workers compensation insurance for workplace accidents.
 This insurance is designed to help make payments for lost wages and medical expenses in the event that an employee is injured or becomes unwell due to their work.

 What is WorkCover?

 In the state of Queensland then WorkCover Queensland is the default workers compensation insurer.
 While the majority of workers in Queensland are covered by WorkCover, some larger organisations such as supermarket chains cover their employers with other insurance companies or insurance policies of their own (known as 'self-insurers').

 How does workers compensation work?

 WorkCover is a no-fault compensation scheme which means you are entitled to claim for a work related injury regardless of fault.
 For example, this would mean you could open a WorkCover claim for an injury that was your own fault or in a situation that was out of the employers control such as injury on the way to or from work.

 WorkCover helps cover the majority of your salary through weekly payments and medical expenses such as:

 - Specialist medical appointments

 These payment are temporary and designed to help cover most of your salary and costs while you recover.
 Where your injuries will have a long term or permanent impact then you can be assessed for permanent impairment and a lump sum offer from WorkCover.
 This offer may be much lower than what can be achieved using a work injury lawyer if eligible.
 It's best to seek legal advice as early as possible so you know the pathways open to you.